 Image by Carol Wiley Getty Images

-A woman yells at a tidy line of soldiers as they take aim.
+In the film Battleship Potemkin, a woman yells at a tidy line of soldiers as they take aim.
 An officer commands: 'Fire!'
 It takes many painful seconds for her to collapse and release a pram with a baby inside, which starts slowly tumbling down the steps – these very steps.
-All of that never happened during the real battleship Potemkin mutiny, but the genius film director Sergei Eisenstein made the world believe it did in his film Battleship Potemkin.
+All of that never happened during the real battleship Potemkin mutiny, but the genius film director Sergei Eisenstein made the world believe it did.